 Does pointe mess up my toes and make my feet look gross?

 As an adult dancer getting onto pointe, the bones in your feet are already fully formed, so you should not expect your feet to become deformed.
 (Even children going onto pointe should be waiting until their bones are completely ossified as well.)

 Additionally, advances in padding inside the shoes help to protect your feet, keep your toes align to ward off bunions, and prevent blisters.
 There might be the occasional blister or discomfort on your skin, but slow and careful work along with the perfect shoe should keep your feet looking gorgeous.
-Don’t expect to have daily blisters or ugly malformed feet!
+Dancers who wear pointe shoes 8 hours per day can expect callouses and for the feet to toughen up to the demands of the shoes, but don’t expect to have daily blisters or ugly malformed feet!

 Keep reading to learn more about padding options and how to find the right shoe for your foot!

 Many people think that there are little blocks of wood in the tip of the shoes that keep you on your toes.
 This isn’t true!
 Your toes actually extend all the way to the tip of the shoes and you stand on the tips of your toes.
 The part surrounding your toes is called the box, and is made of many layers of canvas and glue like paper mache.
 Over time, this material breaks down, especially due to moisture and heat from your feet.

 The shoes also have other key parts such as the “shank” (which hugs underneath your arch) and provides additional support so that you are not simply standing on your toes.
 If you’ve ever worn converse sneakers or winter boots and tried to stand up on your toes, it’s much more possible than doing so in your bare feet, because the hard rubber sole holds you up a little bit.
 It’s kind of like that!
 The shank also breaks down over time as it bends under your feet.